1984 Canadian federal election: Background

 The election was fought almost entirely on the record of the Liberals, who had been in power for all but one year since 1963.

-Pierre Trudeau, who had been Prime Minister from 1968 to 1979 and again since 1980, retired from politics in early 1984.
+Pierre Trudeau, who had been prime minister from 1968 to 1979 and again since 1980, retired from politics in early 1984.
 He was succeeded by John Turner, a former Cabinet minister under both Trudeau and Lester B. Pearson.

-Turner had been out of politics for nine years.
+Turner had been out of politics for nine years; he was not an MP during this election campaign.
 Upon assuming the leadership, he made immediate changes in an attempt to rebuild the Liberals' struggling reputation.
-For example, he announced that he would not run in a by-election to return to the House of Commons, but would instead run in the next general election as the Liberal candidate in the British Columbia riding of Vancouver Quadra.
-This was a sharp departure from usual practice, in which the incumbent in a safe seat resigns to allow a newly elected party leader a chance to get into Parliament.
+For example, he announced that he would not run in a by-election to return to the House of Commons, but would instead run in the next general election as the Liberal candidate in Vancouver Quadra, British Columbia.
+This was a sharp departure from usual practice for a Westminster system, in which the incumbent in a safe seat resigns to allow a newly elected party leader a chance to get into Parliament.
 But the Liberal Party had lost favour with western Canadians, and policies such as the National Energy Program only aggravated this sentiment.
 Turner's plan to run in a western Canada riding was, in part, an attempt to rebuild support in that region.
 Going into the election, the Liberals held only one seat west of Ontario—that of Lloyd Axworthy, from Winnipeg—Fort Garry, Manitoba.